-We speak with many prospects who are using Microsoft Excel spreadsheets as a way to manage their inventory and other areas of their business, most often because they lack more sophisticated software systems.
+Many small businesses use Microsoft Excel spreadsheets to manage their inventory and other areas of their business, most often because they lack more sophisticated software systems.
 This is not uncommon and can work for very small businesses just starting out – Excel is an excellent business tool and can be used in many situations.
 However, like any tool, it works best when used appropriately and can negatively impact a business if relied on too much in situations where other tools would work better.
 Excel also requires a lot of manual processes that can become restrictive as your business grows.

 - Manually updating spreadsheets when shipments arrive and when products are shipped out

-- Inventory management purposes such as determining what items are in stock, when to replenish and how much to order
+- Determining what items are in stock, when to replenish and how much to order

-- Inventory costing purposes including landed costs like duty, brokerage and freight
+- Inventory costing purposes including tracking landed costs like duty, brokerage and freight

 - Serial number tracking